 Access Policy for the Records of the Joint Committee of Congress

-Access to the records of joint committees follow the rule of whichever chamber transferred them to the Center's custody.
+Access to the records of joint committees follow the access policy of whichever chamber transferred them to the Center's custody.
 Contact the Center for access information on the joint committee that interests you.

 Access Policy for Records of Legislative Commissions

 Records of legislative branch commissions are accessioned under the provisions of the Federal Records Act.
 Each commission determines its own access policy.
 Some are open very soon after the records are transferred to the Center; others remain closed for a longer period.
 All the records must be screened for sensitive information.
 Contact the Center for access information on the legislative commission that interests you.

 Access Policy for the Records of Legislative Organizations